College of Arts and Sciences

 Doane’s CORE Connection curriculum and academic requirements provide the framework to sample interest and find your passion while both keeping options open AND maintaining a pathway to a degree in four years – or less.

 At Doane University, we reward students for their achievements both in and outside of the classroom.
 Through scholarships, grants, work-study, and on-campus employment, our students look forward to starting jobs, not payment plans.

 One of the more common questions we receive from potential students is; what can you do with a History degree?

-While many of our students pursue careers in secondary education, others work in the private sector or in a series of government-related career options.
+While many of our students pursue careers in secondary education, a number go on to law school and a variety of legal careers.
+Others work in the private sector or in a series of government-related career options.
 Recent graduates have taken their next steps to either work or continue their education at the following: